Undergraduates Celebrate Second Consecutive Virtual Housing Day

 Dean of Students Office Discusses Housing Day, Anti-Racism Goals

 Renowned Cardiologist and Nobel Peace Prize Winner Bernard Lown Dies at 99

 Native American Nonprofit Accuses Harvard of Violating Federal Graves Protection and Repatriation Act

 U.S. Reps Assess Biden’s Progress on Immigration at HKS Event

-Fitzsimmons said that more than 63 percent of admitted students and 81 percent of admitted minority students appeared on College Board and ACT search lists that Harvard uses to identify qualified potential applicants from diverse backgrounds.
+Fitzsimmons said targeted outreach efforts to low-income and minority students may have helped attract a more diverse pool of applicants this year.
+Sixty-two percent of all admitted students and 80 percent of admitted minority students—including 87 percent of Latinos and 86 percent of African-Americans—appeared on College Board and ACT search lists that Harvard uses to identify potentially qualified applicants from diverse backgrounds, according to Fitzsimmons.

 Want to keep up with breaking news?
 Subscribe to our email newsletter.